On this page:

 - Complete one Reserve Request Form (above) for each title.
 The form can be submitted via email to email@example.com.
 Allow up to 10 working days for processing.

 - No more than 5 copies of the same title may be placed on Course Reserve.

-- When placing a DVD on Course Reserve for LUO (Library Use Only), instructors must submit a class roster before the DVDs become available to the students.
+- When placing non-book materials on Course Reserve, instructors must submit a class roster before the items become available to the students.
 Roster needs to include students' first and last names and UH ID numbers.

 - Personal materials may be placed on Course Reserve with the understanding that damage, loss, or theft is a possibility.

 - Disclaimer for Personal Materials

 - The Mookini Library will not be responsible for any damaged, missing and/or lost personal materials while on Reserve.
 Although staff take all reasonable precautions, personal materials on Reserve are at some risk.
 Do not place valuable or irreplaceable items on Reserve.

 - Materials borrowed through Interlibrary Loan, Closed Shelves, and Reference may not be placed on Course Reserve.